TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 :url: https://embed.grasple.com/exercises/13e76393-8f38-48aa-9685-2132208a0cc8?id=93131
 :label: grasple_exercise_5_1_2
 :dropdown:
-:description: Area of paralellogram in the plane (no vertex at (0,0)).
+:description: Area of parallelogram in the plane (no vertex at (0,0)).

 ::::::